Arts and Communication Pre-College Studio Programs

 Who Should Apply

-Stage Design Studio is designed for students who want intensive training in the elements of theatrical design, have respect for the design process, and understand how to manage their time and complete assignments both in and out of the classroom.
-Students entering grades 11 and 12 during the 2015-2016 academic school year and who have the desire and maturity to receive constructive criticism about their work and give helpful feedback to others during the program are encouraged to apply.
+Stage Design Studio is designed for students who want intensive training in the elements of theatrical and cinematic design, have respect for the design process, and understand how to manage their time and complete assignments both in and out of the classroom.
+Students entering grades 10, 11 and 12 during the 2016-2017 academic school year and who have the desire and maturity to receive constructive criticism about their work and give helpful feedback to others during the program are encouraged to apply.

-- Student Statement of Purpose: In one or two pages, please describe: 1) what you hope to achieve during the studio program, and 2) an event you feel has prepared you for the pre-college program.
+- Student Statement of Purpose: In one or two pages, please describe: 1) what you hope to achieve during the Pre-College Program, and 2) an event you feel has prepared you for Emerson's Pre-College Program.

 - Essay: In one or two pages, discuss the following: a theatrical production, film or visual artwork that you believe has most influenced or inspired you and your design work.